Unexpectedly Weak General Relativistic Effects in Strongly Relativistic Tidal Disruption Events: Methods

 Once the stellar self-gravity becomes weak, we interpolate all the fluid variables onto a global Schwarzschild coordinate system, with the SMBH situated at the center of the computational domain.
 The global coordinates are defined using the so-called `native' coordinate system $(x^{1}, x^{2}, x^{3})$, which can be transformed to standard spherical coordinates via

 such that

 with $a$ (distinct from the radiation pressure constant) and $b$ being adjustable parameters that control the grid compression toward the midplane.
 The polar cut-out angle varies between $\theta_{0} = 15 - 30^\circ$ to alleviate timestep constraints near the poles.
 Even with such a wide polar cut-out, the mass lost through the polar-angle boundaries remains small ($\simeq 2 \%$ of the total stellar mass over the entire simulation).
-We fix $a = 1.5$ and adaptively tune $b$ between $2.64$ and $6.1$ to ensure that both the horizontal and vertical scale heights are spanned by at least several cells, and we adjust the $r$ and $\phi$ extents to fully enclose the stellar debris.
+We fix $a = 1.5$ and adaptively tune $b$ between $2.64$ and $6.1$. to ensure that both the horizontal and vertical scale heights are spanned by at least several cells, while maintaining a reasonable timestep.
+For example, at $t=t_{0}$ the number of cells within one vertical scale height $H$ near the nozzle shock is $\simeq 10$.
+Here we have defined $H$ through

+Within the radial density scale length of the stream $|\rho/(d\rho/dr)|$ at the same location, there are several tens of cells.

+We adjust the $r$ and $\phi$ extents to fully enclose the stellar debris.
 The inner radial boundary $r_{\rm in}$ starts out at $5$\,$r_g$, and is moved to $7$\,$r_g$ at $0.3$\,$t_0$ to alleviate the timestep constraint near the black hole, which arises from hot fluid with large sound speed settling into high angular velocity orbits.
 The outer radial boundary starts out at $5000$\,$r_g$, and is gradually moved to $14000$\,$r_g$ in order to ensure that the bound mass returning within $5$\,$t_{0}$ remains entirely inside the domain.
 The computational box comprises $800 \times 128 \times 800$ cells and is fixed throughout the simulation.

 Prior to the first pericenter passage of the debris, when the initial self-intersection shock occurs due to relativistic precession, we enforce exact entropy conservation during the inversion from the conservative to primitive variables.
 We then switch to the energy-conserving scheme right before the first self-intersection shock appears in order to capture the irreversible heating produced by shock interactions.
 Outflow boundary conditions are applied at the $r$ and $\theta$ interfaces, while periodic boundary conditions are imposed along the $\phi$ direction.